-In this paper, we are interested in the case when the bounded $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ on a Hilbert space satisfies a certain decay property.
-In particular, we consider polynomial stability and exponential stability, which are defined as follows: \begin{definition} A $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ on a Banach space is called \begin{enumerate} \item {\em polynomially stable with parameter $\beta>0$} if $(e^{-tA})_{t \geq 0}$ is bounded and satisfies $\|e^{-tA}(I+A)^{-1}\| = O(t^{-1/\beta})$ as $t \to \infty$, or simply {\em polynomially stable} if it is polynomially stable with some parameter; and \item {\em exponentially stable} if $\lim_{t \to \infty} \|e^{\varepsilon t}e^{-tA}\| = 0$ for some $\varepsilon >0$. \end{enumerate} \end{definition} Note that if the $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ is polynomially stable or exponentially stable, then its generator $A$ has a bounded inverse; see \cite[Theorem~1.1]{Batty2008}.
+In this paper, we consider bounded $C_0$-semigroups on Hilbert spaces with certain decay properties.
+In particular, we focus on polynomial stability and exponential stability, which are defined as follows: \begin{definition} A $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ on a Banach space is called \begin{enumerate} {(\alph{enumi})} \item {\em polynomially stable with parameter $\beta>0$} if $(e^{-tA})_{t \geq 0}$ is bounded and satisfies $\|e^{-tA}(I+A)^{-1}\| = O(t^{-1/\beta})$ as $t \to \infty$, or simply {\em polynomially stable} if it is polynomially stable with some parameter; and \item {\em exponentially stable} if $\lim_{t \to \infty} \|e^{\varepsilon t}e^{-tA}\| = 0$ for some $\varepsilon >0$. \end{enumerate} \end{definition} Note that if the $C_0$-semigroup $(e^{-tA})_{t \geq 0}$ is polynomially stable or exponentially stable, then the negative generator $A$ has a bounded inverse; see \cite[Theorem~1.1]{Batty2008}.
 For more information on these stability notions, we refer to the survey article \cite{Chill2020}.